-Funded childcare for 3 and 4-year-olds
+Funded care and education for 3 and 4-year-olds

 From the term after their third birthday, until they start school, your child is entitled to up to 570 hours of funded early learning and childcare each year.